Collective moderation of hate, toxicity, and extremity in online discussions: Introduction

 Here we analyze the digital traces of self-organized citizen response to one of the most harmful types of misuse of social media platforms: hate speech.
 Online hate can not only lead to real-world violence~\cite{buerger2021counterspeech,muller2020hashtag}, but it also depletes the quality of communication on social media platforms.
 After witnessing hate towards themselves or others in their community, people can be reluctant to share their opinions truthfully and can be motivated to respond in kind.
 This in turn further contributes to the overall toxic atmosphere in which many do not feel supported and might eventually withdraw their participation~\cite{ziegele2016not}.

-Past research has suggested that bottom-up citizen-generated responses to hate---``counter speech'' or collective civic moderation more generally~\cite{friess2021collective}---can increase the overall quality of communication on social media platforms~\cite{buerger2021counterspeech,citron2011intermediaries}, especially when organized~\cite{garland2022impact}.
+Past research has suggested that bottom-up citizen-generated responses to hate, also known as ``counter speech'', can increase the overall quality of communication on social media platforms~\cite{buerger2021counterspeech,citron2011intermediaries}, especially when organized~\cite{garland2022impact}.
+Counter speech can be seen as a form of bottom-up collective civic moderation~\cite{friess2021collective}, where citizens monitor and maintain the civility of conversations on a social media platform through forms of interaction that the platform commonly provides.
+As such, counter speech does not rely on formal top-down moderation infrastructure, instead empowering individuals and communities to promote respectful discourse organically.
 We now ask: What dimensions of discourse can help moderate online conversations marked by hate?
 Many potentially useful forms of counter speech have been suggested, including warnings of negative consequences, pointing out hypocrisy and contradictions, showing hostility and aggression, or inducing positive emotions through humor \cite{benesch2016considerations,mathew2018analyzing}.
 Studies using human coding of subsets of discourse ~\cite{friess2021collective,keller2020combatting,mathew2018analyzing,mathew2019thou,stroud2015changing,ziegele2018journalistic,wright2017vectors} and experiments~\cite{alvarez2018normative,corrington2022influence,hangartner2021empathy, munger2017tweetment} have produced important results, showing that following the norms of rationality (providing reasons and evidence), constructiveness (solution-oriented discourse), and politeness \cite{friess2021collective}, appealing to moral principles \cite{munger2017experimentally} and encouraging empathy for the victims \cite{munger2017tweetment, hangartner2021empathy} can lead to a better deliberative quality and less hate in subsequent discourse.
-However, past studies were limited to relatively small and focused snapshots of online discourse at a single point in time.
+However, past studies were limited to relatively small snapshots of online discourse at a single point in time.
 In addition, controlled experiments on hateful behavior are nearly infeasible while preserving participant safety and ensuring informed consent.
 To understand the real-world interplay of hate and counter speech, we need to measure different dimensions of discourse in large textual corpora over longer periods of time.